mfractor/mfractor.github.io/docs/image-management/overview.md

 ### Image Deletion Tool

 The image deletion tool removes all densities of an image asset in all mobile projects.
-As a developer, you can delete all occurances of an asset in one action instead of needing to track down and delete each density independently.
+As a developer, you can delete all occurrences of an asset in one action instead of needing to track down and delete each density independently.

 Read more about the image deletion tool at [Deleting Image Assets](/image-management/deleting-image-assets).